Tinies Daycare Parent Policies

 - They have a long-term medical condition and require ongoing treatment,

 - They are well and not distressed but need to complete a course of treatment,

-In addition to the above conditions, the first dose must have been administered at home at least 24 hours before entering care.
-Only prescribed medication can be administered in our Nursery settings and by a Tinies Daycare colleague, once the Medication Form has been completed.
+IIn addition to the above conditions, the first dose must have been administered at home at least 24 hours before entering care.
+Only prescribed medication can be administered in our Full Day Care Settings and by a Tinies Daycare colleague, once the Medication Form has been completed.
 All medication must be clearly labelled with your child's name, the name of the medicine, the dosage frequency, and storage requirements.
 All measuring spoons or medicine syringes must be provided.

 In our nurseries